 Estée Lauder was one of nine children born to Eastern European immigrants in Queens, New York.
 She rose to become the head of her own international cosmetics conglomerate, including brands such as Estée Lauder, MAC Cosmetics, and Clinique.
 Lauder was the only woman selected for Time magazine’s 1998 list of the 20 most influential business geniuses of the 20th century, and at the time she was the richest self-made woman in the world.
 At the core of her success were her marketing tactics.

-She avidly deployed early influencer marketing strategies, understanding the power of putting product into the hands of those who could authentically share the brand’s message.
+She avidly deployed early influencer marketing strategies, understanding the power of putting products into the hands of those who could authentically share the brand’s message.
 Lauder provided free product to friends, family, and acquaintances so they could spread the word effectively and enthusiastically.

 Key takeaway.
 Expand your reach by tapping into the audiences of those people who influence your target market.
 Create relationships, partnerships, and campaigns that are mutually beneficial and drive results.